OctopusDeploy/blog/blog/2021-10/jenkins-azure/index.md

  - Jenkins
 ---

-Jenkins is an open source automation server which enables developers to automate building, testing and deploying software.
+Jenkins is an open-source automation server that enables developers to automate building, testing, and deploying software.
 This blog post will show you how to configure a Jenkins VM, push a package to an Octopus Deploy instance, and deploy a web application to Azure.

-To do this you will need:
+To do this, you will need:

 - An Octopus Deploy instance
 - An Azure account
 - A Jenkins VM

-The Jenkins VM can set up in many ways.
+You can set up the Jenkins VM in many ways.
 One way is to follow this guide, completing steps 1-4.
-This will give you a live Jenkins instance on Azure.
+The guide will give you a live Jenkins instance on Azure.

 https://docs.microsoft.com/en-us/azure/developer/jenkins/configure-on-linux-vm

 ## Jenkins

-With Jenkins set up, go to the public url to access the UI.
-In the UI, go to **{{Manage Jenkins, Manage Plugins}}** and search for the Octopus Deploy Plug in under Available.
+With Jenkins set up, go to the public URL to access the UI.
+In the UI, go to **{{Manage Jenkins, Manage Plugins}}** and search for the Octopus Deploy Plugin under Available.
 Install the plugin.

 ![Octopus Plugin](octopus-plugin.png "width=500")

-Make an API key in the Octopus Deploy instance To to this, in the Octopus Deploy instance, go to your **{{username, Profile, My API Keys}}** and create a key.
-This value is used in Jenkins
+Make an API key in the Octopus Deploy instance.
+To do this, in the Octopus Deploy instance, go to your **{{username, Profile, My API Keys}}** and create a key.
+Jenkins will use this value.

 ![Octopus API Key](octopus-api-key.png "width=500")

 Go to **{{Manage Jenkins, Configure system}}**

-Under the Octopus Deploy Plugin setting set the URL to the Octopus Deploy instance and use the API set earlier.
+Under the Octopus Deploy Plugin setting, set the URL to the Octopus Deploy instance and use the API set earlier.

 ![Octopus URL](octopus-url.png "width=500")

-Jenkins is now setup to use the Octopus build commands.
-Let's create a new job by going to the Jenkins home page new item, freestyle project and assign the following settings:
+Jenkins can now use the Octopus build commands.
+Let's create a new job by going to the Jenkins home page new item, freestyle project, and assign the following settings:

 ### Source Code Management